 - Check that you are not required to pay for the work in advance.
 You should always aim to keep back at least some money until the work is completed.

 - How long have you been in business?
 Established traders are less likely to disappear in the middle of a job.

 - Are you a member of a trade association?
 Some trade associations operate codes of practice that offer extra protection to consumers and some offer mediation or conciliation services to help resolve disputes.
-You should contact the trade association to see what extra protection they offer and to check that the trader is a member, for example a reputable builder will be a member of the Federation of Master Builders or the Guild of Master Craftsmen.
+You should contact the trade association to see what extra protection they offer and to check that the trader is a member.

 - Do you have insurance to cover damage to property?
 Check that this will cover your neighbours property as well as your own, where appropriate.

 - Is the work guaranteed?
 If a guarantee is provided check whether this is insurance backed, since this will mean you will be protected even if the trader goes out of business.